Wabinab/Xenoblade-Chronicles-3-The-Book/src/30_castle.md

 "My pleasure!"

-Taking one step forward, a glowing fingernail poked in front of them, before exploding.
-After the black smoke fades, the group looked up: a moebius (in the moebius monster form) with sharp teeth started speaking, "Sorry pals, 'fraid I can't let you do that."
+He took one step forward; suddenly, he felt an alarm in his unconscious, backed up just before a glowing fingernail punched into the ground before him.
+"Ukkk...."
+"Huhhhh..."
+As the group was brainfrozen, the fingernail exploded, sending dust and sparks, forcing the group turning their head sideways and closing their eyes.
+Looking to the source, a moebius, in its monster form, moving his sharp teeth, "Sorry pals, 'fraid I can't let you do that."

 Noah: "You?!"